Plungė: Transport

-Plungė also has railway station.
+Plungė has a railway station.
 Trains going by the route Vilnius–Klaipėda and Radviliškis–Klaipėda stop there.

 Sports

 Football club "FK Babrungas Plungė" plays in Lithuanian Football Federation's 2 League's Western Zone.
-Team plays in the Central Stadium of Plungė.
+The team plays in the Central Stadium of Plungė.

 Basketball club "Olimpas Plungė" plays in National Basketball League.
 The team was established in 1989.
 In 1997, BC Olimpas played in the Lithuanian Basketball League finals, where they lost to BC Žalgiris Kaunas.
-Afterwards, the team didn't appear in national competitions until 2011.
-Olimpas Plungė started to play in Regional Basketball League and won gold medals in 2012 and qualified to National Basketball League.
-In 2012-2013 National Basketball League's regular season team finished 3rd amongst 18 teams, however it lost the Quarter-finals series 2-0 to BC Žalgiris Kaunas 2.
+Afterwards, the team did not appear in national competitions until 2011.
+Olimpas Plungė started to play in Regional Basketball League and won gold medals in 2012 and qualified to the National Basketball League.
+In 2012-2013 National Basketball League's regular season team finished 3rd amongst 18 teams, however it lost the quarter-finals series 2-0 to BC Žalgiris Kaunas 2.
 Team plays in "SS Žemaitijos Suvenyras" arena, which has a capacity of 200 people.